jmstipanowich/KingCountyHousingRepo/README.md

 ## Data Preparation

 Factors that influence how well a house might sell in King County include square footage of a home, number of bedrooms, number of bathrooms, and number of floors of a home.
-I use these specific home aspects from the King County House Sales dataset because they are all variables that can be realistically constructed or deconstructed in order to improve the selling price of a home.
+I used these specific home aspects from the King County House Sales dataset because they are all variables that can be realistically constructed or deconstructed in order to improve the selling price of a home.
 I created graphs of the relationships between these attributes of homes in King County and the sale prices of the homes in King County they related to in order to connect how home sale price and the various attributes affect one another.
 The graphs are shown below:

 ![first graphs](Images/firsttwographshousing.png)